-Export is a special panel that is available throughout ON1 Resize 2017.
-It the engine for the export process, whether you're exporting final files from within Browse or Resize.
+Export is a special panel that is available in both the Browse and Resize modules.
+It the engine for the export process, whether you're exporting final files from within Browse or from within Resize.
 The Export pane gives you much of the power of Resize in a quick and easy to use panel, letting you export your photos with incredible flexibility, ease and control.

-The Export pane is always available as long as you have a photo selected (you can also batch export files selected as a group in Browse).
+The Export pane is always available, from any module, as long as you have a photo selected (you can also batch export files selected as a group in Browse).

-To open the panel, click on the Export icon in the lower right corner of the main Resize 2017 window, or can choose Export from the File menu.
-Once selected, the Export panel opens on the right side of the Resize 2017 window, letting you select a group of options as you prepare to export a photo.
+To open the panel, click on the Export icon in the lower right corner of the main Resize window, or can choose Export from the File menu.
+Once selected, the Export panel opens on the right side of the Resize window, letting you select a group of options as you prepare to export a photo.
 By default, the panel includes three panes, which are fairly straightforward in their operation: File Type, Location, and File Names.
 These are the minimum options needed to export a file, but you can also add the following panes to the panel, expanding your export controls: Photo Size, Watermark, Sharpening, Tiling and Gallery Wrap.